Skrekulko/cryptopals-crypto-challenges/cryptopals/s06/c41/README.md

-## Crypto Challenge Set 6 - 41.
-Implement unpadded message recovery oracle
+## Implement unpadded message recovery oracle

-### Implement unpadded message recovery oracle

 Nate Lawson says we should stop calling it "RSA padding" and start calling it "RSA armoring".
 Here's why.